mikaelbr/writings/js-syntax-series/function-arguments.md

 log({ foo: 42 });
 ```

-Where we unpack `foo` from the object passed in as argument and used as
+Where we unpack `foo` from the object passed in as an argument and used as a
 parameter inside the `log` function body.
 The `obj` parameter also refers to the
 same value, so we can move the destructuring to be inlined in the parameter
 list.